We Take The Hassle Out of Selling Your Car

 If repairs don’t make financial sense, it might be time to consider selling your car as-is or retiring it through a state-approved program.

 California’s Bureau of Automotive Repair (BAR) offers the Consumer Assistance Program (CAP) for vehicle owners who fail smog checks.
+You may qualify for up to $1,200 in repair cost assistance (depending on your income and eligibility).

 If the car isn’t worth fixing, you may be eligible for the Vehicle Retirement Program, which pays qualifying owners to retire or scrap their vehicles.
 These programs help reduce emissions while giving car owners a cost-effective solution.